BrunoMSPais/django_dashboard_app/README.md

 ## Purpose

 > This project serves as a way to practice Django and Chart.js.<br>
-> The final goal is to have a compleat CRM app with customized dashboards and data visualization pages for variety of corporate needs.
+> The final goal is to have a complete CRM app with customized dashboards and data visualization pages for a variety of corporate needs.

 ## Requirements